 - Citizenship: Private student loans are usually available only to U.S. citizens and permanent residents.
 International students may qualify for a private student loan if an eligible citizen or resident co-signs the loan.

 - Age: You must reach the age of legal adulthood — which is 18 in most states — before signing a contract for a student loan.
 If you’re not old enough, then you’ll need to find an eligible co-signer.

 Many lenders allow borrowers to choose from a list of repayment plans.
 These usually include:

 - Immediate repayment: Start making payments as soon as the funds are disbursed.
 This can help you pay down the loan quickly and save on interest, as long as you can afford payments while in school.

 - Interest-only repayment: Pay interest while in school to keep your balance from growing too much.
 After graduation, you’ll make regular principal and interest payments each month.

 - Full deferment: Postpone payments while you’re in school and during your separation or grace period.
 This could be a good option if you can’t work while enrolled in school.
 Once deferment ends, you’ll start making installment payments.

 Some lenders also offer forbearance programs, which allow you to pause monthly payments during times of financial hardship.
 But you’ll eventually have to make up for the missed payments, and interest will continue to accrue on the balance.

 Before applying for the loan, estimate your monthly payments and look at different loan terms.
-A shorter loan term comes with higher monthly payments, but you’ll pay less interest overall.
-This could be a good option if you’re looking to save money and can afford the higher payments.
+A shorter loan term comes with higher monthly payments, but you’ll pay less interest overall; a longer term comes with lower monthly payments, but you’ll pay more in interest over the life of the loan.